raito-io/raito-io.github.io/docs/cloud/details/access_observability.md

 - **Dashboard**: the dashboard provides an aggregated overview of access, both based on data objects and users.

-{: .note }
+{: .info }
-ℹ️ To view observability insights, you need the necessary permissions.
+> ℹ️ To view observability insights, you need the necessary permissions.
 See [Raito user management](/docs/cloud/user_management) for more information on which roles can see what in Raito.

 ## Access insights